Giovanni Battista Viotti: Music

 In spite of his few direct pupils, Viotti was a very influential violinist.
 The teacher of both Pierre Rode and Pierre Baillot and an important influence on Rodolphe Kreutzer, all of whom became notable teachers themselves, he is considered the founding father of the 19th-century French violin school.
 He also taught Paul Alday and August Duranowski, who was an influence on Niccolò Paganini.

 Viotti owned a violin fabricated by Antonio Stradivari in 1709 that would eventually become known as the Viotti Stradivarius.
 He is also thought to have commissioned the construction of at least one replica of this violin.
 The Viotti ex-Bruce, renamed in honour of its previous owner, was purchased by the Royal Academy of Music in September 2005.
 Funding was provided by HM Government in lieu of Inheritance Tax, and by the National Art Collections Fund, the National Heritage Memorial Fund and many private donors.
-The instrument was to be displayed in the York Gate Collections, the Academy's free museum and research centre.
+The instrument was to be displayed in the York Gate Collections, the academy's free museum and research centre.
 The Viotti ex-Bruce is to be heard as well as seen: the instrument is to be played sparingly, under very controlled circumstances, at research events and occasional performances elsewhere.

 Viotti's most notable compositions are his 29 violin concertos, which were an influence on Ludwig van Beethoven.
 One in particular, No. 22 in A minor (1792), is still very frequently performed, especially by advanced student players.
 The other concertos are of similar quality but lesser known.
 Other notable concertos include: No. 23 in G major (1792).
-During the 1990-2000 decade, Guido Rimonda found three more concertos.
-Such discoveries – that can be regarded as concertos No. 30, 31 and 32 - are incomplete since only two movements were found for each concerto.
+During the decade of 1990–2000, Guido Rimonda found three more concertos.
+However, these discoveries – that can be regarded as concertos No. 30, 31 and 32 – are incomplete, since only two movements were found for each concerto.
 Most likely they are the unpublished concertos mentioned by Viotti himself in his will left in favour of Mrs. Chinnery who cared for him in London, in the last years of his life.